51Degrees/specifications/pipeline-specification/features/resource-cleanup.md

 enough job.
 However, there are two caveats to this:

 1. This will not be the case in all programming languages.
-Some profiling should be done to ensure that cleanup is being done effectively in the absence of specific cleanup logic.
+Some profiling can be done to ensure that cleanup is being done effectively in the absence of specific cleanup logic.
 2. Where the Element Data contains references to native (C/C++) resources